spapas/spapas.github.io/content/easy-immutable-objects.rst

 `browserify with ES6`_ article to see how you can also use it in your projects with Browserify.

+Also, if you'd like to see a non-toy React + Redux application or you'd like a gentle introduction to the concepts I talked about (state, reducers, actions etc) you can follow along my `React Redux tutorial`_.
+This is a rather old article (considering how quickly the Javascript framework state change) but the basic concepts introduced there are true today.

 Immutable objects
 -----------------

-The example I gave in the introduction was easy and nice however usually you won't have such a small state!
-Let's suppose that you had something a little more complex, for example your state was like this:
+Let's start our descent into avoiding mutations by supposing that you had something a little more complex than the initial example, for example your state was like this:

 .. code-block:: javascript